 In addition, ORS partners with the business community and a Community Rehabilitation Provider (CRP) to identify the specific training needs of large and growing businesses.
 ORS has identified two businesses, CVS and Alex and Ani, to partner with.
 The trainings, almost a boot camp model, provides two weeks of classroom work, followed by a third half week classroom and half week in employment setting, and nine weeks of paid work-based training within the actual business facilities.
 This prepares job candidates for the exact skill set required by the employer, and thus a successful job match.
 The partnership not only offers community integrated competitive employment opportunities for ORS customers, but it is also producing a qualified and specifically-trained pool of candidates for two nationally and internationally known businesses located in Rhode Island.
+One of the business partnerships is in the initial stage of accepting referrals, so no data is available at this time.
+The other RI business has accepted 17 individuals, of which 9 completed the on-site training with 8 becoming and maintaining competitive integrated employment.

 The Workforce Development Supervisor has developed more than 30 business partners with a myriad of companies in Rhode Island.
 When provided with job openings from these partners, alerts are forwarded to the 45 counselors who share this information with appropriate job seekers.
 Once a qualified job seeker has applied and after a confidential release has been obtained, ORS contacts the employer and job develops on the qualified job seeker's behalf.
+Upon the retirement of the Workforce Development Supervisor, ORS incorporated the duties with those of the Community Rehabilitation Program Supervisor.
+ORS sees this alignment as a strategy to better align our Community Rehabilitation Program vendors and services with WIOA workforce development efforts.